PolymerElements/iron-overlay-behavior/README.md

 In addition, `with-backdrop` will wrap the focus within the content in the light DOM.
 Override the [`_focusableNodes` getter](#Polymer.IronOverlayBehavior:property-_focusableNodes)
 to achieve a different behavior.
+Additionally, you can add the `iron-focusable` attribute to any element in the light DOM to mark it as focusable.

 ### Limitations